 Again, lets go over what we are doing here:

-3. We are figuring out the value to be passed to the skip method by subracting one from the value specified as the page number and then multiplying it by the total page size.
-Doing this make sure we skip the correct amount of posts for each page.
+method by subracting one from the value specified as the page number and then multiplying it by the total page size.
+Doing this make sure we skip the correct amount of posts for each page. -

-4. Finally, we are constructing a payload and then returning it as the APIs response using exits.success.
+and then returning it as the APIs response usingexits.success

 Do note for each implementation we are zooming in on the minimum amount of code the implementation needs.
 So we are deliberating ignoring error-handling and other logic you might want to do that is specific to your use case.